kevinyma/p_v2/_projects/illo.md

 ></p>

 <p><img src="/img/illustrations/apartments.jpg"
-alt="We find beauty readily available in isolated objects: a windowsill, a tree, a wet mop.
+alt="We find beauty readily available in isolated objects: a sunlit windowsill, a dying tree, a wet mop.
 What of an object repeated regularly, indefinitely?

 Patterns draw me in because they tell stories of the mundane.
 They speak of everyday life and its routines."
 ></p>

 <p><img src="/img/illustrations/engineering.jpg"
-alt="The heart[warming||breaking] story of one man's plight to reverse engineer dragon DNA to save his dying girlfriend."
+alt="This came from a great idea from middle school or something like that.
+It's the heartbreaking story of one man's plight to reverse engineer dragon DNA to save his dying girlfriend.
+Will he save her?
+Maybe I'll think of an ending someday."
 ></p>

 <p><img src="/img/illustrations/drowning.jpg"